This program is now closed

 4. Check your Email

-Applicants will be notified of their eligibility and selection for payment with the email submitted in their application.
-Please check email for updates on the status of your application.
+Applicants were notified of their eligibility and selection for payment with the email submitted in their application.

 5. If Required, Submit Appeal Information